Eucharist: Lutheran

-Kneeling communion during an Evangelical-Lutheran Easter Monday Mass in the Church of Saint Mary Magdalene, Stockholm, Sweden.
+The faithful receiving the Eucharist kneeling at the communion rails during an Evangelical-Lutheran Easter Monday Mass in the Church of Saint Mary Magdalene, Stockholm, Sweden.

 Lutherans believe that the body and blood of Christ are "truly and substantially present in, with, and under the forms" of the consecrated bread and wine (the elements), so that communicants eat and drink the body and blood of Christ himself as well as the bread and wine in the Eucharistic sacrament.
 The Lutheran doctrine of the Real Presence is more accurately and formally known as the "sacramental union".
 Others have erroneously called this consubstantiation, a Lollardist doctrine, though this term is specifically rejected by Lutheran churches and theologians since it creates confusion about the actual doctrine and subjects the doctrine to the control of a non-biblical philosophical concept in the same manner as, in their view, does the term "transubstantiation".

 In the Church of Sweden, the Eucharist is celebrated at least every Sunday, with some churches offering it daily, as with monasteries and convents.
 There is in Lutheran congregations, a movement to celebrate Eucharist weekly, though it was historically common for congregations to celebrate the Eucharist monthly or even quarterly.
 Even in congregations where Eucharist is offered weekly, there is not a requirement that every church service be a Eucharistic service, nor that all members of a congregation must receive it weekly.